onlinewolf/friendcipher/README.md

 # FriendCipher
 Public and new cipher plan,
- - Core: Random Number Generator
+ - Core: Random Number Generator with Hash
  - Mixer: Fisher–Yates shuffle
  - Future plan: new symmetric key encryption
  - Was it created for the future?
 Yes.